 What size SD card do I need for a dashcam?

 How much storage you opt for in your SD card is entirely up to you, as dash cams typically support 8GB, 16GB and 32GB cards.
 Some of the newer models even support 64GB Micro SD cards.

-As well as the storage capacity they hold, SD cards also have a class rating on them which indicated how fast data can be written and stored onto it – with the higher the class rating the faster the data can be recorded onto it.
-You will find that most dash cams these days require class 6 or class 10 rated SD cards, however don’t be fooled into thinking the higher the class the better.
+As well as the storage capacity they hold, SD cards also have a class rating on them which indicated how fast data can be written and stored onto it – the higher the class rating, the faster the data can be recorded onto it.
+You will find that most dash cams these days require class 6 or class 10 rated SD cards, however don’t be fooled into thinking that higher class storage cards are always better.
 Some dash cams may struggle to cope with a memory card that is too fast so it can cause problems with the recording process.

 As long as you have purchased your dash cam from a reputable source then you should be able to easily find out what class of SD memory card is compatible with it.
 Our advice is then to not go too much above the class stated by the manufacturer.

 How much dash cam footage will my SD card hold?

 How much you can record onto your dash cam depends on a few factors, the most important being the bit-rate of your dashboard camera.
 This figure indicates how much data your camera can process at any one time.
 The higher the bit-rate the better quality of recording, which means more storage is required.

 As well as the bit-rate, the screen resolution you choose to record in will also determine how much footage you can store on your SD card.
 Most modern dash cams now give you a choice of resolutions (e.g. 1080p or 720p) which refers to the numbers of frames-per-second that are stored.
 So again, if you opt for a higher resolution to get better quality recordings then it will impact the amount you can store on the SD card.